Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Conclusion

 \section{Conclusion}

 In this paper, we explored the use of QAOA to solve the PDP.
 We began by modeling the PDP as a 0-1 integer programming problem based on its definition and transformed its two types of constraints into quadratic penalties to derive the QUBO model.
 Through variable substitution, we ultimately obtained the Hamiltonian for the PDP.
-Using IBM's Qiskit quantum simulator, we conducted extensive tests and analyses on the performance of QAOA in solving the PDP, testing 420 parameter combinations involving layer numbers, penalty coefficients, and maximum iterations.
+Using IBM's Qiskit quantum simulator, we conducted extensive tests and analyses on the performance of QAOA in solving the PDP.

+In basic testing, we tested 420 parameter combinations involving layer numbers, penalty coefficients, and maximum iterations.
 On a macro scale, QAOA successfully computed the correct PDS in 82 parameter combinations and identified the optimal PDS in 17 combinations, achieving a highest approximation ratio of approximately 0.9.
 These results confidently demonstrate that even with low-layer QAOA, excellent outcomes can be achieved with appropriately chosen parameters.
 This underscores the significant potential of quantum algorithms in solving the PDP.
-In the parameter analysis, we examined the parameter distributions for three categories of experiments: (1) those in the top 20\% for approximation ratio, (2) those where \( z_{*} \) corresponds to the optimal PDS, and (3) those where \( z_{*} \) corresponds to the correct PDS.
+In the parameter analysis, we primarily examined the parameter distributions for three categories of experiments: (1) those in the top 20\% for approximation ratio, (2) those where \( z_{*} \) corresponds to the optimal PDS, and (3) those where \( z_{*} \) corresponds to the correct PDS.
 The findings revealed distinct parameter tendencies between the first category and the latter two.
-Higher approximation ratios were associated with larger layer numbers and higher penalty coefficients for both constraints.
-In contrast, the latter two categories favored smaller layer structures and distinct penalty coefficient settings.
-These insights provide valuable guidance for optimizing parameter settings when applying QAOA to solve the PDP, paving the way for further advancements in quantum algorithm applications.
+Pursuing a high approximation ratio focuses on the advantage of relative probability, in which case there is a tendency to increase the penalty coefficient for the perfect condition.
+In contrast, the other two metrics reflect the advantage of global probability, where distinct penalty coefficient settings are more preferable, and QAOA with a small number of layers is better suited for traditional optimization algorithms to optimize the global probability under the current test cases.
+Subsequent analysis results on the differences in optimization landscapes under different ratios of penalty coefficients have also confirmed this conclusion.
+In addition to the 6-vertex graph, we also tested slightly larger graphs with 7 and 8 vertices.
+It can be observed that under the given parameters, the QAOA-based method can compute the optimal PDS in all cases.
+Although the order of magnitude of the probability of obtaining the optimal solution decreases, the advantage of the sampling probability of the optimal solution in the global context is quite evident.
+These results confirm the effectiveness of this method.These insights provide valuable guidance for optimizing parameter settings when applying QAOA to solve the PDP, paving the way for further advancements in quantum algorithm applications.